GrantsTracks2121/quartz-hugo/content/notes/I would have been a minister if I'd only believed in God.md

 ---
 ## I would have been a minister if I'd only believed in God

-> [!NOTE] This is an example of what I'd call a "sticky memory"
+> [!NOTE] This is an example of what I'd call a "sticky memory".
 >
-> By that I mean it comes up again and again throughout my life.
+> By that I mean it's like a "sticky" blog post: one that stay at the top of the list in one's consciousness over time, one that comes up again and again throughout my life.
 This particular memory continues to help define what I consider important to me.

 I believe I was in my late teens or early 20's when I said to a friend who knew me well: